MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/use/manage-virtual-machines.md

 6. Choose the number of virtual processors, whether you want nested virtualization enabled, configure memory settings, network adapters, virtual hard disks and choose whether you want to install an operating system from an .iso image file or from the network.
 7. Click **Create** to create the virtual machine.
 8. Once the virtual machine is created and appears in the virtual machine list, you can start the virtual machine.
 9. Once the virtual machine is started, you can connect to the virtual machine's console via VMConnect to install the operating system.
-Select the virtual machine from the list, click **More** > **Connect** to download the .rdp file.
+Select the virtual machine from the list, click **Connect** > **Download RDP file** to download the .rdp file.
 Open the .rdp file in the Remote Desktop Connection app.
 Since this is connecting to the virtual machine's console, you will need to enter the Hyper-V host's admin credentials.

 ## Change virtual machine settings

 ![Virtual machine settings screen](../media/manage-virtual-machines/vm-settings.png)

 1. Click the **Virtual Machines** tool from the left side navigation pane.
 2. At the top of the Virtual Machines tool, choose the **Inventory** tab.
-Choose a virtual machine from the list and click **More** > **Settings**.
+Choose a virtual machine from the list and click **Settings**.
 3. Switch between the **General**, **Security**, **Memory**, **Processors**, **Disks**, **Networks**, **Boot order** and **Checkpoints** tab, configure the necessary settings, then click **Save** to save the current tab's settings.
 The settings available will vary depending on the virtual machine's generation.
 Also, some settings cannot be changed for running virtual machines and you will need to stop the virtual machine first.

 ## Live migrate a virtual machine to another cluster node